Figure out what are your child’s goals. Then judge her talent unbiased. This should help you decide what level of play and team she needs to be on.

 Don’t ever let softball stop being a source of enjoyment and instead become a chore.

 Remember to keep the fun in the sport.
 Most players do not go on to play D1 softball.
 College coaches watch the parents as much as the players.

 It is good to be involved with your children as they are playing and talk them through things, but be sure that you are still being respectful of the coaches for the team and don’t try to overshadow what they are saying (especially during games).
-Be supportive but also let the coach do their job also.
+Be supportive but let the coach do their job also.

 Also, when it comes to college recruitment, it never hurts to start looking and checking out programs early.
-I highly recommend doing over night visits when possible st the schools your daughter is interested in, if they are offered, so that your daughter can get a feel for campus and the team before making the commitment.
+I highly recommend doing over night visits when possible at the schools your daughter is interested in, if they are offered, so that your daughter can get a feel for campus and the team before making the commitment.

 Know how early college coaches start to look at players.

 Always let it be fun.
 Don’t ruin it for your kid by being rude to coaches, umpires, and your child.

 Do your research.
 Attend practices with the teams before making any commitments.
 It’s important to see how they practice to ensure that the skills are being enhanced.